chuahjiajie/tp/docs/UserGuide.md

 ### Upon Booting Up

-When you first boot up the app, the app will contain some example contacts for you to get a feel of using CCA Manager's functionalities.
+When you first boot up the app, the app will contain some example contacts for you to get a feel of using CCA Manager's functions.

 To run a command, type the command in the **Command Box** and press Enter to execute it.
 For example, typing **`help`** and pressing Enter will open the help window.